jupf/staticlog/README.md

 The tag is forwarded to the Android logger.
 If none is provided, it defaults to the class name the log was printed from.
 For further questions look at [StaticLog in Java](#staticlog-in-java)

-## Which version do I need?

-If the Kotlin Runtime is __not__ already present in your project you should use the staticlog-java version (e.g. staticlog-java-2.1.1.jar).
-Everything you need is included in there.
-If the Kotlin Runtime is already present you should use the normal staticlog version (e.g. staticlog-2.1.1.jar).